Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 Their base vehicles are becoming much more contented, again, another opportunity.
 And the last thing is on electrical, as electrical vehicles penetrate there, that's again a huge opportunity or our E-Systems with their knowledge in high-powered vehicles and battery charging and connecting systems.
 So I think the opportunity there is quite good.

 This is a managed economy in many ways and the main priority of the government there is to manage economy to create jobs.
 This industry creates a lot of jobs.
 So, they're going to do everything in their influence to make sure that there's an orderly growth in the production there and that again provides an opportunity for us.
 So, I think, the contribution margins are very good.
 I think the opportunity is outstanding.
 We've spent a lot of years building our capabilities there.
-We can do basically every component there whether its seating or electrical.
+We can do basically every component there whether it's seating or electrical.
 We have state-of-the-art facilities scattered throughout the country.
 So, yeah, I think we're – and we've got great relationships with the customers, both the domestics and the joint venture brand.
 So, I think we have a huge opportunity there.

 Joseph Spak - RBC Capital Markets LLC